 - Shoes—sand gets hot too.

 - Wear the right protective gear for your activity.
-For example, wear fins and a leash for bodyboarding, a life jacket for kayaking, a life jacket while rock fishing.
+For example, wear fins and a leash for bodyboarding, a life jacket for kayaking, and a life jacket while rock fishing which is compulsory in many areas.
 Get more advice on water safety gear.

 What to bring